 A deaf woman is lucky to be alive after a scary incident happened to her Friday afternoon.
 According to the Memphis Police Department, an unknown person approached her and asked her for ride Friday afternoon while she was pumping gas.
 The victim told police the suspect attempted to lure her into a secluded area in an unknown apartment complex, but she refused at which time the suspect then asked her to drive him to a business in the 3900 block of Austin Peay. / FOX13 Memphis

 READ WHAT THEY SAY

 Unlock the phone with CapTel® Captioned Telephone!
 CapTel shows word-for-word captions of everything a caller says over the phone, letting you read everything that they say.
 Like captions on TV – for the phone!
-Captions are provided by a free service, no monthly fees or contracts required.
-For more information or to order call 1-800-233-9130 V/TTY or visit www.weitbrecht.com/captel.html .
+Captions are provided at no-cost to the user, with no monthly fees or contracts required.
+For more information or to order call 1-800-233-9130 V/TTY or visit http://www.weitbrecht.com/captel.html .
 For more info about CapTel or any of the many assistive listening devices we offer, email: firstname.lastname@example.org.

 Follow us on Facebook and Twitter!

 CapTel® Captioned Telephone – See What Everyone is Talking About!

 DEAF, DUMB PROTEST ILLEGAL ACQUISITION OF SITE FOR VARSITY

 More than 100 deaf and dumb persons staged a peaceful protest in Ibadan, the Oyo State capital, July 10, over alleged illegal acquisition of 20 acres from 39 acres of their land by the Oyo State Government.
 Silas Ike, National Chairman of the Board of Trustees of the Christian Mission for the Deaf, said the mission bought the 39 acres in 2004, with a view to building a university for the deaf, which would be the first of its kind in Africa. / Daily Sun